peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 ### 1. Introduction

-We were provided with a dataset consisting of 2000 Billboard chart Top 100 songs.
+We were provided with a dataset consisting of Billboard Top 100 songs in year 2000.
 The data set consists of 317 rows with 83 columns, each row gives details of each song including:
 - artist
 - track name
 - genre